aaronstevenwhite/arcweight/docs/working-with-fsts/operations-overview.md

 **Understanding FST operations and when to use them**

-*Choose wisely • Combine effectively • Optimize intelligently*

-This section introduces FST operations conceptually, helping you understand what each operation does and when to use it.
-Think of FST operations as tools in your toolkit — each has a specific purpose and works best in certain situations.
+This section introduces FST operations conceptually, explaining what each operation does and when to use it.
+FST operations are algorithms that transform, combine, or analyze FSTs for different purposes.

 ## What Are FST Operations?

 Finite State Transducer (FST) operations are algorithms that transform, combine, or analyze FSTs.
-They're the building blocks for creating complex language processing systems from simple components.
+They provide building blocks for creating complex language processing systems from simple components.

 ### Core Capabilities